We get all sorts of comments from interested listeners on Sirius 147. Some

 and trans fat from our diet has been most beneficial.
 With the balance of

-the right carbs we maintain our weight and our blood sugar remains stable
+the right carbs we maintain our weight and our blood sugar remains

-me 100% and has been pleased with the results!
+supports me 100% and has been pleased with the results!

 Each week I prepare Andy's meals.
 He then cooks in his truck oven.
 They